Help your employees become advocates for your law firm, using social media

 According to a survey by communications firm FleishmanHillard:

-Thirty percent [of participants] agreed that employees who work in the company are the most reliable source, just behind the top answer, knowledgeable friends, family and colleagues, 34 percent.
+Thirty percent [of participants] agreed that employees who work in the company are the most reliable source, just behind the top answer, knowledgeable friends, family and colleagues at 34 percent.
 Leaders of companies scored 11 percent.

 However, what should not be dismissed here, is the power of an individual’s Facebook feed (or LinkedIn or Twitter etc) to reach a much bigger and diverse audience than a brand’s feed can.